hoverflies

 Volucella

 White-banded Drone Fly (Volucella pellucens) Genus: Volucella..
 White-banded Drone Fly (Volucella pellucens) Genus: Volucella.
 Witte reus of Ivoorzweefvlieg (Volucella pellucens) Genus: Volucella.
 White-banded Drone Fly (Volucella pellucens).
 Genus: Volucella.
-White-banded Drone Fly (Volucella pellucens).
+Pied Plumehorn, White-banded Drone Fly (Volucella pellucens).
 Genus: Volucella.
 Family hoverflies (Syrphidae).

 It has a broad body.
 It is mainly black, but the front part of the abdomen has a broad yellow, white band.